 In my last review I talked a little about the phenomenon, and indeed the controversy of no age statement (NAS) whiskies.
-While I am open minded about this practice and see an age statement as just one element in assessing a drams potential, I must admit that I would rather have an age than not.
+While I am open minded about the issue and see an age statement as just one element in assessing a drams potential, I must admit that I would rather have an age than not.
 Having said that, some of my favourite drams lack an age statement and I thought it would be a good idea to look at one such whisky.

 One of the best examples of an NAS whisky is Aberlour’s A’Bunadh – a cask strength, sherry bomb from Speyside.
-There can be no accusation that Aberlour have jumped on the bandwagon here – A’Bunadh first appeared back in 1997!
+There can be no accusation that Aberlour have jumped on the NAS bandwagon here – A’Bunadh first appeared back in 1997.
 The name translates from Gaelic as ‘Of the Origin’ and the distillers intention was to create an Aberlour with a profile to match the drams of years gone by.
 The story goes that maintenance work in the 70’s uncovered a time capsule buried in the still-room, containing a newspaper from 1898 and a bottle of whisky… A’Bunadh is an attempt at recreating that whisky.

 The Scores: About the scoring system

 Smell: Burnt Toffee, Cherries, Caramel, Cinammon, Orange Liqueur, Christmas Cake and Marzipan.

 Taste: Orange, Grape and Toffee, Cherry and Almond, Amaretto.
 There’s a great depth of flavour and being non chill filtered, it thoroughly coats the mouth.

 Value: Quite simply, at £45 a bottle, the A’Bunadh is easily one of the greatest bang for buck malts on the market.
 Could easily retail at double the amount and still seem a worthy purchase.

 Total: 48 / 50.